rchampati/pcf-kbs/README.md

 Pivotal Knowledge Base Guide  <img src="https://logo.clearbit.com/gopivotal.com" display="inline" height="30" />
 ===========

 This document is a series of guidelines which are meant to help KB authors generate better and more effective content.
+You can find all the necessary information needed to write a KB article here.
+Discussed also are the process we follow to publish an article.

 Overview